CKProductionsDev/PlayStatus-Issues/README.md

 ![](./Images/maincapsule.png)

 ## Introduction
 PlayStatus is an innovative overlay utility designed for gamers.
 It enhances your gaming experience by providing real-time updates on your controller's battery life and music playback details.
-Whether you're using a Dual Sense or Xbox controller, or listening to your favorite tunes on Spotify, YouTube, or Foobar2000, PlayStatus keeps you informed without intrusion.
+Whether you're using a Dual Sense, Xbox or Nintendo Switch Pro controller, or listening to your favorite tunes on Spotify, YouTube, or Foobar2000, PlayStatus keeps you informed without intrusion.

 ## Key Features
 - **Controller Battery Monitoring:** Get real-time alerts for Dual Sense and Xbox controllers' battery status.